arnaucube/hash-chain-sonobe/README.md

 ### Repo structure
 - the Circom circuit (that defines the keccak-chain) to be folded is defined at [./circuit/keccak-chain.circom](https://github.com/arnaucube/hash-chain-sonobe/blob/main/circuit/keccak-chain.circom)
-- the logic to fold the circuit using Sonobe is defined at [src/{sha_chain, keccak_chain}.rs](https://github.com/arnaucube/hash-chain-sonobe/blob/main/src)
+- the logic to fold the circuit using Sonobe is defined at [src/{poseidon_chain, sha_chain_{offchain, onchain}, keccak_chain}.rs](https://github.com/arnaucube/hash-chain-sonobe/blob/main/src)

 ## Other
-Additionally there is the `src/naive_approach_sha_chain.rs` file, which mimics the amount of hashes computed by the `src/sha_chain.rs` file, but instead of folding it does it by building a big circuit that does all the hashes at once, as we would do before folding existed.
+Additionally there is the `src/naive_approach_{poseidon,sha}_chain.rs` file, which mimics the amount of hashes computed by the `src/{poseidon,sha}_chain.rs` file, but instead of folding it does it by building a big circuit that does all the hashes at once, as we would do before folding existed.

-To run it: `cargo test --release naive_approach_sha_chain -- --nocapture`
+To run it:
+- `cargo test --release naive_approach_sha_chain -- --nocapture`
+- `cargo test --release naive_approach_poseidon_chain -- --nocapture`